Kyber Network Crystal Legacy Price Tops $0.54 on Major Exchanges (KNCL)

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.

-Kyber Network Crystal Legacy was first traded on August 25th, 2017.
+Kyber Network Crystal Legacy’s launch date was August 25th, 2017.
 Kyber Network Crystal Legacy’s total supply is 210,252,944 tokens and its circulating supply is 205,045,092 tokens.
-The Reddit community for Kyber Network Crystal Legacy is https://reddit.com/r/kybernetwork and the currency’s Github account can be viewed here.
 Kyber Network Crystal Legacy’s official Twitter account is @kybernetwork and its Facebook page is accessible here.
 Kyber Network Crystal Legacy’s official message board is blog.kyber.network.
 The official website for Kyber Network Crystal Legacy is kyber.network.
+The Reddit community for Kyber Network Crystal Legacy is https://reddit.com/r/kybernetwork and the currency’s Github account can be viewed here.

 KyberNetwork wants to implement several ideal operating properties of an exchange including trustless, decentralized execution, instant trade and high liquidity.
 Besides serving as an exchange, KyberNetwork also provides payment APIs that will allow Ethereum accounts to easily receive payments from any crypto tokens.”